xenris/nbavr/readme.md

 Change the serial port to suit your system.

 ## Interrupts and hardware used
-The task manager uses the 16bit timer/counter1 to run .
+The task manager uses the 8bit timer/counter0 with the overflow interrupt to run.

 ## Devices tested
 * atmega328p